 The hot button at this time, however, is biofuels, which are fuels from plant sources.
 Ethanol is the most well-known biofuel.
-It burns cleaner than gasoline, can be manufactured from any carbohydrate source and can help reduce dependence on oil, especially when one considers that much of the oil reserves are in volatile areas around the world such as the Middle East, Venezuela, Angola and Nigeria.
+It burns cleaner than gasoline, can be manufactured from any carbohydrate source and can help reduce dependence on oil, especially when one considers that much of the world’s oil reserves are in volatile areas such as the Middle East, Venezuela, Angola and Nigeria.

 Biofuels are not a panacea, however.
 Their production is energy intensive, the total energy in a unit of ethanol is less than that of a similar unit of diesel or petrol, and changes in production patterns whereby products like corn are grown for ethanol instead of food or feed can adversely affect whole industries.
 As corn or other grains have been diverted to fuel production, it has affected grain and food prices, which has rippled into other areas.